 What does replevin mean?
-For sure, it’s a word that does not come up in conversation very often, unless you happen to be associated with a surety company which sells replevin bonds.
+For sure, it’s a word that does not come up in conversation very often, unless you happen to be associated with a surety company that sells replevin bonds.
 A replevin definition starts with an understanding of the rights of property owners, being one of the oldest of all kinds of actions associated with Common Law.
-Originally appearing during the thirteenth century, replevin was a procedure which could be invoked by a theoretical property owner which would force another property claimant to return the property, based on a more valid claim supplied by the initiator of the action.
+Originally appearing during the thirteenth century, replevin was a procedure that could be invoked by a theoretical property owner which would force another property claimant to return the property, based on a more valid claim supplied by the initiator of the action.

 How they work today